Religion and circumcision: Africa

 In West Africa, infant circumcision had religious significance as a rite of passage or otherwise in the past; today in some non-Muslim Nigerian societies it is medicalised and is simply a cultural norm.

 The Mbot masque.
 Symbol of the Ndut initiation rite.

 Amongst the Serer ethnoreligious group of Senegal, Gambia, Mauritania, and Guinea-Bissau, the Ndut initiation rite has Serer religious, cultural, and educational significance - which Serer boys must undergo when they reach thirteen years of age, and usually conducted in groups, in a temporary Serer sanctuary called "ndut" (literally, "nest") - which is burnt after the sacred rite is completed and the boys have been discharged back to their families.
 It is in this sacred place that the circumcision takes place as Serer custom dictates.
 The nest (ndut) is burn down after the ritual is over, because Serer custom dictates that, a boy cannot be circumcised in the same nest his father was circumcised in.
 It is in classical Ndut teachings that many aspects of Serer ancient history, Serer cosmogony - including the history and mysteries of the universe are taught.
 It is from this tradition that the ultra-religious, ultra-conservative, Serer Njuup music tradition originated, which would become the progenitor of the Mbalax music genre of the Senegambia region.

 In many West African traditional societies circumcision has become medicalised and is simply performed in infancy without ado or any particular conscious cultural significance.
 Among the Urhobo of southern Nigeria it is symbolic of a boy entering into manhood.
 The ritual expression, Omo te Oshare ("the boy is now man"), constitutes a rite of passage from one age set to another.

-In East Africa, specifically in Kenya among various so-classified Bantu and Nilotic peoples, such as the Maragoli and Idakho of the Luhya super-ethnic group, the Kikuyu, Kalenjin and Maasai, circumcision is a rite of passage observed collectively by a number of boys every few years, and boys circumcised at the same time are taken to be members of a single age set.
+In East Africa, specifically in Kenya among various Bantu and Nilotic peoples, such as the Maragoli and Idakho of the Luhya, the Kikuyu, Kalenjin, and Maasai, circumcision is a rite of passage observed collectively by a number of boys every few years, and boys circumcised at the same time are taken to be members of a single age set.